 Received a County Court Judgement claim form and need to discuss with Debt Advisor?

-Prior to issuing a County Court Judgement, Your Claimant must send you letter of claim, they should send you a ‘letter of claim’ providing their intention to claim via courts and details of their financial claim.
+Prior to issuing a County Court Judgement, Your Claimant must send you a “Letter of Claim”, providing their intention to claim via courts and details of their financial claim.

 If you recently received a letter of claim intent, do not panic.
 You have 30 days to react with the reply.
 Nonetheless, it is necessary to reply to the letter of claim within the timeframe offered, as your creditor can begin court action if you do not.